-If the Exchange Visitor does not arrive within 15 days from the start date indicated on their DS-2019, a Correction Request is required.
-Those that attempt to enter the US 15 days after their start date could be sent to secondary inspection for questioning or denied entry.
-The sponsoring academic department will submit a Correction Request to OIS to amend the start date in SEVIS and issue a new DS-2019.
-The Exchange Visitor can enter the US without the new DS-2019 as long as the SEVIS record reflects the new start date.
+If the OIS does not receive all check-in materials within 15 days of the start date indicated on the exchange visitor’s DS-2019, a Correction Request is required.
+Those attempting to enter the US 15 days after their start date could be sent to secondary inspection or denied entry.
+For Delayed Arrivals, the sponsoring academic department will submit a Correction Request to OIS to amend the start date in SEVIS.
+A new DS-2019 will be issued.
+In cases where there is not adequate time to ship, the exchange visitor can enter the U.S. without the new DS-2019 as long as the SEVIS record reflects the updated start date.

 Reporting Responsibilities for Scholars